 I wake up and if I don’t have any classes, give myself two hours of leisure time to do nothing but give my mind a breather.

 One of Evans’s favorite things?
 Learning about others and the world.
-“I like hearing about other people’s lives and how different they can be,” he explains.
-He’s already had plenty of chances to do just that in his first year at WPI, from his group’s GPS project on Hong Kong and its environment to the future opportunities he’ll have to explore different locations and cultures through his IQP and MQP.
+“I like hearing about other people’s lives and how different they can be,” they explain.
+They have already had plenty of chances to do just that in their first year at WPI, from their group’s GPS project on Hong Kong and its environment to the future opportunities they’ll have to explore different locations and cultures through their IQP and MQP.

-While that may be one of his favorite things, he doesn’t consider having a favorite part of WPI—instead, there are many different parts of the campus community that appeal to him, “from the swinging chairs in Higgins House Garden to the structure of an academic year.”
+While that may be one of their favorite things, they don’t consider having a favorite part of WPI—instead, there are many different parts of the campus community that appeal to them, “from the swinging chairs in Higgins House Garden to the structure of an academic year.”

-Though he’s still a freshman, Evans already has an idea of his future after graduation: working for a software or game design company, or even focusing on web design.
-“The future is unknown,” he says, “so I’d like to take my time setting up possible paths that sound like fun for me later.”
+Though they're still a freshman, Evans already has an idea of their future after graduation: working for a software or game design company, or even focusing on web design.
+“The future is unknown,” they say, “so I’d like to take my time setting up possible paths that sound like fun for me later.”